 Simple & easy to use

 FODMAP tests cost extra

-Best results require many measurements throughout day
+Best results take multiple measurements throughout day

 Must interpret results by yourself

 Food database needs expanding

 Medications, alcohol, smoking can all interfere with scores

 Wait 15 minutes after each use to allow sensor to dry